Maks3w/cs-bot/README.md

 A simple stub (not tested) for a hypothetical GitHub bot written in NodeJS.

+This bot is bassed in the original work of Kami (https://github.com/Kami/node-buildbot-github)

 This bot handle `pull_request` events (GiHub API v3) and do the following steps.

 -> Look for modified files in the pull request.